 1954.
 A G Cracknell’s Shop in Great Ellingham.
-Photographs courtesy of Diane Davis
+Photographs courtesy Diane Davis

-Arthur George Cracknell purchased this familiar village shop in Church Street, Great Ellingham in the early 1950s.
+Arthur George Cracknell purchased this familiar village shop in Church Street, Great Ellingham in 1952.
 For many years, he ran the general stores with his wife Evelyn, whom he had married in 1924.
 Their son, Colin, also worked for his parents and carried out van deliveries in the neighbouring area.

 Evelyn & Arthur Cracknell with son Colin between them.
-Photograph courtesy of Diane Davis
+Photograph courtesy Diane Davis

-The Cracknells attended the nearby Methodist Chapel, which is just a few hundred yards from the shop, where Evelyn Cracknell played the harmonium.
+The Cracknells attended the nearby Methodist Church, which is just a few hundred yards from the shop, where Evelyn Cracknell played the harmonium.